milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 How to Call, Snap, and Chat from Snapchat for Web Learn More About Snapchat for Web
 Stories
-Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.
+Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group.
 You can share Snaps in your Story with just your friends, or with the entire Snapchat community.
 Sometimes, if your Story is set to viewable by 'Everyone' and becomes popular, it may be featured in Discover and other places so more people can see it!
-Keep in mind: Snaps set to viewable by ‘Everyone’ and those that are submitted to Spotlight are Public Content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
-Snaps in your Story are posted for 24 hours, (unless otherwise noted), though you can remove them from your Story at any time.
+Keep in mind: Snaps set to viewable by ‘Everyone’ and those that are submitted to Spotlight, Shared Stories, or Verified Communities are Public Content, and your Snap may still appear off Snapchat if it has been shared off of Snapchat!
+Snaps in your Story are posted for 24 hours (unless otherwise noted), though you can remove them from your Story at any time.
+Once you’ve posted a Story, your Friends and others can interact with them.
+For example, they may use the same Lens you used, remix the Snap, share with mutual friends, or even shop the look you’re wearing!
 How to Use Stories
-Profiles
+How to Save a Private or Shared Story on Snapchat Profiles
 Profiles make it easy to find the info and Snapchat features that you care about the most!
 There are different types of Profiles on Snapchat, including My Profile, Friendship Profiles, Group Profiles, and Public Profiles.
 My Profile features your Snapchat info, like your Bitmoji, location on the Map, friend info, and more.
 Friendship Profile is as unique as each individual friendship, this is where you can find Snaps and messages you’ve saved, your friend’s Snapchat info like Bitmoji and location on the Map, and this is also where you can manage your friendship, and report, block, or remove the friend.
 Group Profiles showcase your saved Snaps and Chats within a Group Chat and your friends’ Snapchat info.